earthboundkid/Watsuji-and-Aesthetics/4 Aesthetic Judgment.md

 Of course, this discussion of the mechanics of aesthetic judgment is still somewhat more abstract than one might like.
 However, further specification of aesthetic judgment cannot be made in the absence of consideration of the subject which will be making the judgment.
 In the language of Arthur Danto, we need to specify the “art world” that will be judging the object and the “aesthetic predicates” which are significant within that art world.
 This is not to totally relativize aesthetic judgment.
 As stated above, the ecstatic assessment of the fullness of things cannot be divorced from aesthetic judgment, whatever specific form it takes.
 Nevertheless, a more concrete explanation of such judgment will require a concrete background against which to explicate it.

-###The attitude of the critic
-To understand judgment as our assessment of the harmony of aesthetic experience in greater depth, it is worth looking more closely at the attitude of the critic.
-The communicability of aesthetic judgments requires that we argue that “this will be seen as beautiful should one approach it in a suitable manner,” but what is that manner?

-One approach to criticism is to be critical, that is, to criticize.
-One can search the object closely for faults in order to seize on them and present them to its creator and others.
-This attitude, however, is clearly of more use in fostering one’s reputation among fellow connoisseurs than it is for allowing one to aesthetically engage with the object.
-It has its place, but it is not strictly aesthetic.

-In a short essay entitled “Art Criticism” (_Geijutsu Hihyō_ [芸術批評][ja]), Watsuji explains his approach and the approach of Jean-Marie Guyau (1854--1888) to criticism.
-Both are opposed to the brand of criticism that seeks only to tear down.
-Watsuji interprets Guyau’s view as being, “one who we ought to call a critic is one who is best sings praises to the beautiful and also one who is best able to explain this praise to others” (WTZ 8:189).
-While agreeing with this sentiment, Watsuji feels that we must not lose sight of the source of criticizing criticism either.
-In his view, “The ideal critic knows best how to praise beauty, while also being at the same time the most sensitive towards the ugly” (WTZ 8:190).
-When the critic criticizes, it should not be out of a desire to impress others with one’s snobbish sophistication, but out of a sensitivity to the ways that object came so close to achieving greatness but fell short.
-Understanding the ugliness of the object comes from an understanding of the ideal whose fullness has not yet been realized.

-The attitude a critic must possess in order to simultaneously praise the beautiful and criticize the bad is, Watsuji and Guyau agree, love.
-Love, of course, can be understood in many ways beyond even the traditional Greek distinctions between [ἀγάπη][el] (charitable love), [ἔρως][el] (erotic love), [φιλία][el] (brotherly love), and [στοργή][el] (familial affection).
-To add in distinctions from the East Asian tradition, we might also mention [慈悲][zh] (Chinese _cibei_, Japanese _jihi_, “compassion”),  [戀][zh] (*lian*, _koi_, “yearning love”), [愛][zh] (_ai_, _ai_, “possessive love”), and [仁][zh] (_ren_, _jin_, “humane conduct”).
-Each of these concepts of love has a different shade of meaning which has evolved historically and each reveals a different aspect of the attitude needed for aesthetic judgment.
-The thread that runs through them as concepts is the sense of outward yearning concern.
-In _Study of Ethics_, Watsuji mentions one view of love given by Hegel in _Philosophy of Right_ (WTZ 10:87).
-I believe Hegel captures something of commonality of our conceptions of love:

-> Love is in general the consciousness of the unity of myself with another.
-I am not separate and isolated, but win my self-consciousness only by renouncing my independent existence, and by knowing myself as unity of myself with another and of another with me. […] The first element in love is that I will to be no longer an independent self-sufficing person, and that, if I were such a person, I should feel myself lacking and incomplete.
-The second element is that I gain myself in another person, in whom I am recognized, as he again is in me.
-Hence love is the most tremendous contradiction, incapable of being solved by the understanding.
-Nothing is more obstinate than this scrupulosity of self-consciousness, which, though negated, I yet insist upon as something positive.
-Love is both the source and solution of this contradiction.
-As a solution it is an ethical union.[^]

-[^]: Hegel, _Philosophy of Right_, §158,

-Watsuji summarizes, “love is the contradiction that to abandon oneself is to acquire oneself” (WTZ 10:88).
-For our purposes, what love must mean is a willingness to go beyond one’s horizons while accepting the otherness of the object.
-That is, love desires the other without needing to possess it or smother it.
-The feeling of ecstatic intoxication or disinterested enjoyment rests on just this.

-In Plato’s _Symposium_, Aristophanes tells a myth about the origin of love.
-Once, human beings were wholes with four arms, four legs, and two faces, but now we have been divided into halves as punishment by the gods.
-As a result, we spend our lives searching for our lives in search of a lover to complete us, that is, searching for our other halves:

-> Why should this be so?
-It’s because, as I said, we used to be complete wholes in our original nature, and now “Love” is the name for our pursuit of wholeness, for our desire to be complete.[^]

-[^]: *Symposium*, 192e.

-The form of love that makes criticism possible is similar in that it too is a drive to unify in cleavage what was originally together without division.
-In aesthetic judgment, we are not just looking for another person to complete us, but for oneness with the emptiness out of which subject and object co-arise.
-This return with difference is the foundation of aesthetic goodness and the drive that compels our experiences to evolve in progressively novel forms.

-To be sure, an overemphasis on the word “love” as the attitude of the critic can lead to a misunderstanding of what aesthetic judgment calls for.
-As we said above, the critic must always be ready to criticize the ugliness of the ugly.
-While this is compatible with a deeper understanding of love, it easily becomes obscured if our concept of love is too shallow.
-Another way of conceptualizing the attitude needed for aesthetic judgment that may prevent this misunderstanding is as empathy.
-The word “empathy” was coined as a translation of the German *[Einfühlung][de]* as it was popularized by Theodor Lipps (1851--1914).[^] Watsuji mentions Lipps in his unfinished notes on art theory and wrote about him several times in his early work, _Revival of the Idols_ (_Guzō Saikō_ [偶像再興][ja]).[^] The German *[Einfühlung][de]* and the Greco-English “empathy” are both compounds meaning “in feeling.”
-The preposition “in” suggest that while outside the thing being empathized with, we nevertheless enter into it ecstatically.
-We feel from our position as subjects into the the position of the object.
-In doing so, we achieve a meeting point of feeling with our fellow appreciators, the artist, and---most importantly---the object itself.

-[^]: See the Oxford English Dictionary entry on empathy.

-[^]: See _Lipps and Nietzsche_ (_Rippusu to Niiche_ [リップスとニイチェ][ja], WTZ 17:167--171), _Lipp’s Individualism_ (_Rippusu no Kojinshugi_ [リップスの個人主義][ja], WTZ 17:172--174), and _Lipp’s Warning_ (_Rippusu no Keikoku_ [リップスの警告][ja], WTZ 17:175--178).

 ###Concrete examples of aesthetic judgment as the meeting point of spirit
 ####Traditional Japanese art forms
 In summary, the key to aesthetic judgment is the meeting point of feeling.
 In the case of art objects, the embodied subjects of the artist and the audience meet to form a community of taste.
 They establish norms and principles based on their mutual interaction and disinterested enjoyment of the object.
 The object as well, in art and nature, meets the subject and calls it out of itself into an ecstatic experience of the common ground between them.
 Judgment is rendered on the basis of the overall harmony felt when meeting with a loving empathy.